RaphaelVicini/MedSeg/buildmodel.md

    Once categorized, images set for training will turn green, while those for validation will turn orange.
    ![Training Data in Green](./pictures/rename_1_train2.png)

+### An Additional Category: Upsampling
+By categorizing the mask as "upsampling," users can access further functionality.

 Congratulations!
 You've successfully partitioned your dataset into training and validation sets.